Bhaswar Chatterjee

-Bhaswar Chatterjee (born 8 March 1975) is a Bengali film and television actor.
-He attended high school at South Point School and graduated in bioscience from Asutosh College.
-Before getting his first job in GlaxoSmithKline Pharmaceuticals in 1996, he obtained a diploma in marketing and sales management from Bharatiya Vidya Bhavan.
+Bhaswar Chatterjee (Note: ভাস্বর চট্টোপাধ্যায়, /bn/.) (ভাস্বর চট্টোপাধ্যায়, /bn/; born 8 March 1975) is an Indian actor who works in Bengali film and television.

 In 1998, his first appearance on television was in Jaltaranga followed by Bishnu Pal Chowdhury's Kanakanjali.
 Chatterjee established himself in the Bollywood industry with The Legend of Bhagat Singh in 2002 by playing Batukeshwar Dutt, and with the daily soap Janmobhumi in 2003.
 As of 2020, he has appeared in 125 daily soaps and a total of 111 serials in the Bengali language.

 He was a member of Indian censor board from 2014 to 2017.

 Bhaswar is a writer too,till date he has 14 novels to his credit.Some of the best sellers are Onyo Upotyaka,Maharani Didda,Shrikanto Manjiler Rahasya,Kacher Swargo for which he was awarded Samaresh Majumdar Sahitya Samman in 2025.

-Early life
+Early life and Family

 He was a student of South Point School for his high school years, and graduated in bioscience from Asutosh College.
 Before getting his first job in GlaxoSmithKline Pharmaceuticals in 1996, he obtained a diploma in marketing and sales management from Bharatiya Vidya Bhavan.

-Family

-Bhaswar's great grandfather, the late Bhimchandra Chatterjee, though an electrical engineer, was the architect of the Benares Hindu university (on insistence of the late Madan Mohan Malviya).
+Bhaswar's great-grandfather, the late Bhimchandra Chatterjee, though an electrical engineer, was the architect of the Benares Hindu university (on insistence of the late Madan Mohan Malviya).
 His Elements of applied electricity books were in circulation a few years back.
 He was the Head of the Department of Electrical Engineering at Benaras Hindu University in 1936.

-Though he belongs to a family of four generations of engineers, he always wanted to be an actor.
-Probably his acting genes comes from his mother's side whose uncle Devi Mukherjee was a star actor in the 1940s.

-Filmography and television
+Indian actors Devi Mukherjee and Gautam Mukherjee were the paternal uncles of his mother Aparna Chatterjee.

+Career

 Some of the major films he acted were The Legend of Bhagat Singh,Aalo,Ballygunge Court,Aamar Prithibi,Royal Bengal Rahasya,Jekhane Bhooter Bhoy,Onyo Opaala and Mahalaya.Superhit daily soaps featuring Chattopadhyay which garnered high "TRPs" (Note: TRPs are "Television Ratings Points", a viewing audience metric used in India.) (ratings) are Joy Baba Loknath, Shree Krishna Bhakto Meera, as well as:which is being aired on Star Plus.

-OTT

 Bhaswar also is being active on ott platforms like Hoichoi, he did the successful Paap season 1&2 and Six and The Adventures of Gogol for Addatimes.
 His next ott release is Roktokarobi for Zee5 streaming from 3 February.
 Bhaswar played Ajit for the super successful Byomkesh O Pinjrapol for Hoichoi.
 He worked in season 2 of the web series Sampurna.
 On 20 April his first Hindi Webseries Tooth Pari When love bites started streaming on Netflix.